The Best Italian Ski Resorts

 Turin was, for good reason, the host city for the 2006 Winter Olympics – the city lies within 30 kilometers of some the best of these resorts.

-Yo can easily organise your own holiday, forget abot a ski package.
+You can easily organise your own holiday, forget abot a ski package.
 Basically book a flight into Turin, then book yourself a hotel in a town like Bardonecchia.

 In Turin and the rest of Piedmont skiing is THE most popular sport – after football (soccer) of course.
 Most people head out to the slopes at the first opportunity.